StanfordSNR/pantheon/README.md

   $ ./congestion-control-name.py setup
   ```

-  Depending on the print of running order, run
+  Depending on the output about running order, run

   ```
   # Receiver first